elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-2-2-configure-and-maintain-vlans-pvlans-and-vlan-settings.md

 >
 > A private VLAN is identified by its primary VLAN ID.
 A primary VLAN ID can have multiple secondary VLAN IDs associated with it.
 Primary VLANs are **Promiscuous**, so that ports on a private VLAN can communicate with ports configured as the primary VLAN.
 Ports on a secondary VLAN can be either **Isolated**, communicating only with promiscuous ports, or **Community**, communicating with both promiscuous ports and other ports on the same secondary VLAN.
 >
 > To use private VLANs between a host and the rest of the physical network, the physical switch connected to the host needs to be private VLAN-capable and configured with the VLAN IDs being used by ESXi for the private VLAN functionality.
-For physical switches using dynamic MAC+VLAN ID based learning, all corresponding private VLAN IDs must be first entered into the switch&#8217;s VLAN database.
+For physical switches using dynamic MAC+VLAN ID based learning, all corresponding private VLAN IDs must be first entered into the switch's VLAN database.
 >
 > To configure distributed ports to use Private VLAN functionality, you must create the necessary Private VLANs on the vSphere distributed switch to which the distributed ports are connected.